 He holds a PhD in Contemporary Art from the College of Arts of the University of Coimbra.
 He has a Masters in Design and Graphic Production from the Fine Arts School of the University of Barcelona, following completion of his degree course in Communication Design and Graphic Art at the Fine Arts School of the University of Oporto.

-As a freelance designer, he has worked for individuals and organizations predominantly in Portugal as well as Ethiopia, Germany, Norway, Palestine, Spain and the United Kingdom, mainly culture related clients.
+As a freelance designer, he has worked for individuals and organisations predominantly in Portugal, as well as in other countries, mainly for culture related clients.

 In his graphic work, he widely explores concepts like appropriation, vernacular, irony and humour.
 He has developed his own projects in the intersection between Design and Art, raising questions, in its vast majority, about social and politic issues.
-He has also been working on topics related to identity and memory by exploring the visual imagery of old Portuguese trademarks.
+He has also been working on topics related to identity and memory by exploring the visual imagery of historic Portuguese trademarks.
+As a Design researcher, he is interested in history, material culture, visual semiotics and representation.

 His work can be seen at www.nunocoelho.net